armory/documentation/_spinnaker/pacrd.md

 #### Caveats

-For users of version `v0.1.x` deleting an application in Kubernetes will trigger the following behavior:
+For users of version `v0.1.x`, deleting an application in Kubernetes triggers the following behavior:

 - Delete the application in Kubernetes.